jessfraz/blog/content/post/linux-observability-with-bpf.md

 count the syscalls by the program calling them, trace the OOM killer, and more… the world is your oyster!
 XDP and BPF are also used in [Cloudflare](https://blog.cloudflare.com/l4drop-xdp-ebpf-based-ddos-mitigations/) and [Facebook’s](https://cilium.io/blog/2018/11/20/fb-bpf-firewall/) load balancer to prevent DDoS attacks.
-I won’t spoil why XDP is so great at dropping packets because you will learn about that in the XDP and networking chapters of this book!
+I won’t spoil why XDP is so great at dropping packets because you will learn about that in the XDP and networking chapters of this book (*cough* you don't even allocate a buffer *cough*)!

 Lorenzo, another of the authors, I have had the privilege of knowing each other through the Kubernetes community.
 His tool, [kubectl-trace](https://github.com/iovisor/kubectl-trace), allows users to run their custom tracing programs